cgstevens/FileProcessor/README.md

 ### WebMonitor

 ### WindowsMonitor
 Shows the state of the cluster from its point of view.
+Allows you to tell a member of the clister to leave or be considered down.

 ### SharedLibrary
-Contains the messages, shared paths and actors used in the above projects.
+Contains the messages, paths and actors that are shared between the above projects.

-###Common Akka Links to help you along with your Akka adventure!
+## Common Akka Links to help you along with your Akka adventure!
 Main Site: http://getakka.net/
 Documentation: http://getakka.net/docs/
 The Code (includes basic examples): https://github.com/akkadotnet/getakka.net